xenocrat/chyrp-markdown/README.md

 #### Select language feature traits

-In general, just adding traits with `use` is enough, however there is a conflict for parsing of the `<` character.
-This could either be a link/email enclosed in `<` and `>` or an inline HTML tag.
-In order to resolve this conflict when adding the `LinkTrait`, you need to hide the `parseInlineHtml` method of the `HtmlTrait`.
+In general, just adding traits with `use` is enough.
 During parsing, block identifiers added by traits are sorted and called in alphabetical order.
 This could be a problem if you create a trait to parse a block type that must be identified early.
 You can bust the alphabetical sort/call strategy with a `Priority` method matching the identify method name, returning a different string to compare.
 E.g. `identifyUl()` and `identifyUlPriority()`.

-If you use the link trait or footnote trait it may be useful to implement `prepare()` to reset references before parsing to ensure you get a reusable object.
+If you use LinkTrait or FootnoteTrait it may be useful to implement `prepare()` to reset references before parsing to ensure you get a reusable object.

 #### Define escapeable characters